curl/everything-curl/usingcurl/returns.md

   details.

  52. The server did not reply anything, which in this context is considered an error.
-When an HTTP(S) server responds to an HTTP(S) request, it will always return *something* as long as it is alive and sound.
+When an HTTP(S) server responds to an HTTP(S) request, it always returns *something* as long as it is alive and sound.
 All valid HTTP responses have a status line and responses header.
 Not getting anything at all back is an indication the server is faulty or perhaps that something prevented curl from reaching the right server or that you are trying to